 Throughout my time in the Baltic states, I was keen to dig out some abandoned places in Lithuania.
 When I caught wind of a derelict amusement park close to the county’s capital, Vilnius, I jumped at the chance.
 A short excursion out of the city to the small soviet town of Elektrenai (Elektrėnai) reveals this fabulous deserted theme park.

-If you are a regular reader of this blog, you’ll know I have a thing for ruins.
+If you are a regular reader of this blog, you’ll know I have a thing for ruins and abandoned places.
 Usually, this is in the form of much more ancient places.
 It’s only recently that my addiction to abandoned places now spans into the 19-20th century.
 And the Baltic states are full of them! *little excited dance*

 The deserted theme park is known as both Jet Star 2 (after it’s rollercoaster) and Children’s World (which translates in Lithuanian to Vaikų pasaulis) was built in 1986 and closed in 2013.
 It’s taken just a few years for nature to take over the site